COVID-19 specific information

-Regular hand-washing with soap and water to reduce the risk of infection with COVID-19 is the first barrier to the pandemic.
-Hand-washing is life-saving, and should simply done by washing both hands with soap and water before eating or feeding, after going to the toilet, after touching areas frequently exposed to potential contamination.
+Regular hand-washing with soap and water is one of the most important measure to prevent spread of the coronavirus, together with physical distancing.
+Hand-washing is life-saving, and should simply done by washing both hands with soap and water before eating or feeding, before and after going to the toilet, after touching areas frequently exposed to potential contamination.
 It helps protect people from catching and prevent them from spreading coronavirus.

-All WASH programming should include promotion of hand-washing to every-one.
-Prevention information should be made accessible to all, and hand washing material should be adapted to everyone's use.
+All WASH programming should include promotion of hand-washing to every-one and should be made accessible to all and hand washing material should be adapted to everyone's use.

 Hand-washing infrastructure should be put in visible places, as their visibility is a great element to engage people to use them.
-Key and easy-to-read messages should be put close to the infrastructures.
+Key and easy-to-read messages and instructive pictures should be put close to the infrastructures.